codedragon/stacktrace/slides.md

-## Sometimes something goes wrong in a step that has completed
+## Sometimes something goes wrong in a step that has already completed

 ```
 Traceback (most recent call last):